Sell-out. It’s been a problem ever since hip-hop was big enough to buy in. A sell-out has...

 Unfortunately will.i.am’s willingness to delve into unexplored territory lead him astray a few times on Songs About Girls.
 Impatient is a vocal-free track that runs in circles but never really goes anywhere except a decided 70’s flashback.
 I’d probably like this song if I was sky high on blow in the middle of Studio 54, that not being the case it’s just boring.
 Dynamic Interlude is another song that seems more like a late-night experiment than a track befitting a major release, and I’m still disapointed by S.O.S.
 (Mother Nature), will.i.am’s environmentally conscious choice to end the album.
 Good message, mediocre music, terrible lyrics, that about sums it up.
 So does Songs About Girls make will.i.am a sell-out?
 No, he’s too talented for such a simple label, but you can’t help but wish he’d use his musical superpowers for a greater good.
 You know, something that will make you say, “That’s the joint, that’s the jam, turn it up, play it again.”

-Listen to More: will.i.am Written by Nathan S.
+Written by Nathan S. on Sep 26, 2007

-More From will.i.am
+More from will.i.am